Juan José Arévalo: Spiritual socialism (Arevalismo)

 Arévalo opposed classical Marxism's materialist tendency and affirmed that "Communism is contrary to human nature, for it is contrary to the psychology of man".
 Spiritual socialism's anti-communist stance was apparent through Arévalo's suppression of various communist influenced initiatives operating in Guatemala.
 The president exiled several communist activists, declined to legalize the Communist Party of Guatemala, removed government officials with ties to the communist newspaper and shut down the Marxist instruction facility known as Escuela Claridad.
 Regardless of the aforementioned measures, Arévalo endured nearly 30 attempted coups from members of the Guatemalan military due to his perceived empathy for communists.
 He responded to anti-communist attacks in a speech to the U.S. Congress in which he said, referring to World War II, "I fear the West has won the battle, but in its blind attacks on social welfare will lose the war to fascism."

 The character of the 1944 revolution, envisioned by Arévalo, was based on the development of a modern social democratic society.
 A conversion from the remaining presence of feudalistic arrangements to a democratic socialist system was an aspiration of the revolutionary Guatemalan government.
 Arévalo's political philosophy stressed the importance of government intervention in the realm of economic and social interests as necessary to sustain the desires of the majority's free will.
 Deviating from Marxism, Arévalo valued property rights with the aim to subordinate them to benefit Guatemala as a whole if required.
-Overall, Arévalo sought to improve the social environment of the working majority through a reform of the capitalist mode of production.
+Overall, Arévalo sought to improve the social environment of the working majority through social democracy and democratic socialism.
 As a result, Arévalo faced at least 25 unsuccessful coup attempts during his presidency.